BBL finals race: The run home for each club

 With a new five-team finals system introduced for this season of the KFC BBL, there is plenty to play out over what looks set to be a thrilling final week of the regular season.

-Played over two weekends early next month, the new five-match, five-team finals system guarantees a double-chance for teams that finish first and second in the regular season.The dominant Melbourne Stars have already secured top spot, the Sixers will be there somewhere, and five other teams are still all vying for a finals spot.
+Played over two weekends early next month, the new five-match, five-team finals system guarantees a double-chance for teams that finish first and second in the regular season.The dominant Melbourne Stars have already secured top spot, the Sixers and Strikers will be there somewhere, and four other teams are still all vying for a finals spot.

 Here's a reminder of the new-look finals schedule and a club-by-club look at each team and what they can expect over the next week.